tomsquest/tomsquest.github.io/_posts/2014-01-30-intro-java-agent-and-bytecode-manipulation.md

 [Jean-Christophe Gay](https://twitter.com/jchristophegay) hacked Maven to colorize the output and to highlight warnings and errors.
 And it did that without altering Maven, but from the outside.
-The idea is to start Maven with an agent which enhance Maven (3.0) output with colorization.
+The idea is to start Maven with an agent which enhances Maven (3.0) output with colorization.

-It is interesting as a real world scenario because Maven does not expose an API to access the log in real time, and also because one needs to know exactly where to inject the custom code and how fragile it is to hack a third-party piece of code.
+It is interesting as a real world scenario.
+Maven does not expose an API to access the log in real time, and also because one needs to know exactly where to inject the custom code and how fragile it is to hack a third-party piece of code.